annadle/WWW/README.md

 Group members: Anna Le, Sarah Wan, Kylie Lam

-The program is meant to aid people with dyslexia and provide them with an option to switch a website's font to one that is easier to read.
+The program is meant to aid people with dyslexia and provide them with an option to switch a website's font to one that is more dyslexia-friendly.

+## Features
+* UI passes web accessibility checks
+* User is able to select their preferred dyslexia-friendly font
+* Users can turn revert font changes back to default
+* UI has been implemented with larger font sizes to ensure accessibility for the user

 ## Build
 In terminal, do ```npm run build```.
 This will give you a ```dist``` folder to use.